VHDG88FKL/SPARQL-Analytics/README.md

 ## Considerations

-- The `src-code.zip` file contains the source code with the Stored Procedures.
+- The `src-code.zip` file contains the source code in Java with the respective POM file.
+Also it has the procedures for BFS, SSSP, PR, LCC and WCC.
+You have to set the dataset path in Utilities.java.
-- The `datasets-and-scripts.zip` file contains the selected example datasets (Metro & Zika), as well as the script to convert the graph nodes to `nt` format.
+- The `datasets.zip` file contains the example datasets in .NT format.